rokudev/SceneGraphDeveloperExtensions/samples/Roku_Recommends/README.md

 Selecting a poster from the grid opens a DetailView for that piece of content.
 The DetailView operates in list mode, so you can navigate left/right through the list of content using the d-pad on the remote.

-### Video View
+### Media View

-Selecting the _Play_ button on the DetailView opens a VideoView for that piece of content.
+Selecting the _Play_ button on the DetailView opens a MediaView for that piece of content.
-The VideoView operates in list mode without endcards, so the next video in the list will play immediately.
+The MediaView operates in list mode without endcards, so the next video in the list will play immediately.
-When the last video in the playlist finishes, the VideoView closes and the DetailView is displayed.
+When the last video in the playlist finishes, the MediaView closes and the DetailView is displayed.

 ###### Copyright (c) 2018 Roku, Inc. All rights reserved.